zimmski/tavor/README.md

 Tavor ([Sindarin](https://en.wikipedia.org/wiki/Sindarin) for "woodpecker") is a fuzzing and delta-debugging platform.

-TODO SHORT description on what you can do with the platform and what is the purpose of it
+TODO SHORT description on what you can do with the platform and what is the purpose of it<br/>

 ### A quick example

-TODO demonstrate a small Tavor format file, fuzzing and delta debugging TODO mention bigger example scenario -> link to it
+TODO demonstrate a small Tavor format file, fuzzing and delta debugging<br/>
+TODO mention bigger example scenario -> link to it<br/>

 ## What is fuzzing?

-TODO in general, which types of fuzzing are there, what you can do with them, what are the pros and cons TODO mention that it is pretty much just data generation and can be used for example for genetic programming
+TODO in general, which types of fuzzing are there, what you can do with them, what are the pros and cons<br/>
+TODO mention that it is pretty much just data generation and can be used for example for genetic programming<br/>

 ## What is delta-debugging?

-TODO in general, which types of delta-debugging are there, what you can do with them, what are the pros and cons TODO mention that delta-debugging and reducing are synonyms
+TODO in general, which types of delta-debugging are there, what you can do with them, what are the pros and cons<br/>
+TODO mention that delta-debugging and reducing are synonyms<br/>

 ## How does Tavor work and what does it provide?

-TODO model-based concept with format files, doing almost everything with format files should be possible TODO how fuzzing works in general with the model-based concept TODO how delta-debugging works in general with the model-based concept, reading the input, delta-debug on it TODO mention missing features -> link to it
+TODO model-based concept with format files, doing almost everything with format files should be possible<br/>
+TODO how fuzzing works in general with the model-based concept<br/>
+TODO how delta-debugging works in general with the model-based concept, reading the input, delta-debug on it<br/>
+TODO mention missing features -> link to it<br/>
-TODO mention that it is a platform to extend on, so researchers and testers do not have to implement everything from scratch
+TODO mention that it is a platform to extend on, so researchers and testers do not have to implement everything from scratch<br/>

 ## The Tavor format file

-TODO -> put this in its own .md and do not skimp on examples TODO explain every aspect. basics first
+TODO -> put this in its own .md and do not skimp on examples<br/>
+TODO explain every aspect. basics first<br/>

 ## How do I use Tavor?<a name="use"/>

-TODO explain the currently three ways to use Tavor: binary, programmatically using Tavor and extending Tavor itself
+TODO explain the currently three ways to use Tavor: binary, programmatically using Tavor and extending Tavor itself<br/>

-TODO explain that all three ways work in the same way filters fuzzing and delta debugging TODO mention bigger example scenario -> link to it
+TODO explain that all three ways work in the same way filters fuzzing and delta debugging<br/>
+TODO mention bigger example scenario -> link to it<br/>

 ### What are fuzzing filters?

-TODO
+TODO<br/>

-TODO available filters -> link to godoc and explain the filters in the code
+TODO available filters -> link to godoc and explain the filters in the code<br/>

 ### What are fuzzing strategies?

-TODO
+TODO<br/>

-TODO available strategies -> link to godoc and explain the strategies in the code
+TODO available strategies -> link to godoc and explain the strategies in the code<br/>

 ### What are delta-debugging strategies?

-TODO
+TODO<br/>

-TODO available strategies -> link to godoc and explain the strategies in the code
+TODO available strategies -> link to godoc and explain the strategies in the code<br/>

 ## The Tavor binary<a name="binary"/>